valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 Typography: The typography should be clear and consistent.
 It should enable the data to be presented in a way that is clear, not over crowded, confusing or muddled.
 This was ensured with spacing, language and use of '\n'.

 <b>Planning</b>
-I used both Balsaimq Wireframes and Lucidchart Flowchart to assist in planning out the intent and functions of the app.
-Please see the extracts below:
+<p>I used Lucidchart Flowchart to assist in planning out the intent and functions of the app.
+Please see the extracts below:</p>

-Balsamiq Wireframes:

-Lucidchart flowchart:
+<b>Lucidchart flowchart:</b>

 Please see excerpts below:

 I started with extremely detailed notes and planning descriptions and refined this as I went.
+The visual aspect of the lucid chart images greatly assisted me in formulating the logic needed in designing each of my functions.

 Goals:
 Order of the functions: